-- Therapy Assistance Online (TAO): University Counseling Services launched the online interactive program TAO in the spring of 2019.
+- THERAPY ASSISTANCE ONLINE (TAO): University Counseling Services launched the online interactive program TAO in the spring of 2019.
 The program provides a self-guided approach to preventive topics related to mental health.
-All Oklahoma State students, faculty and staff are eligible to use the program. - QPR Training: The QPR program (Question, Persuade, Refer) is a national institute whose mission is to reduce suicidal behaviors and save lives by providing innovative, practical and proven suicide prevention training.
+All Oklahoma State students, faculty and staff are eligible to use the program. - QPR TRAINING: The QPR program (Question, Persuade, Refer) is a national institute whose mission is to reduce suicidal behaviors and save lives by providing innovative, practical and proven suicide prevention training.
 The program works to identify signs of crisis and seeks to empower all people, regardless of their background, to make a positive difference in the life of someone they know.
-The university has many certified instructors who lead QPR workshops throughout the year. - Mental Health First Aid: Mental Health First Aid is a national program dedicated to teaching skills in response to the signs of mental illness and substance use.
+The university has many certified instructors who lead QPR workshops throughout the year. - MENTAL HEALTH FIRST AID: Mental Health First Aid is a national program dedicated to teaching skills in response to the signs of mental illness and substance use.
 The Department of Wellness has invested resources into making this available across the campus community through sponsoring instructors and facilitating workshops.
 The Mental Health First Aid course is an eight-hour course that teaches how to identify, understand and respond to signs of mental illnesses and substance use disorders.
-The training provides participants with helpful tools and support for interacting with someone who may be developing a mental health or substance use problem or experiencing a crisis.
+The training provides participants with helpful tools and support for interacting with someone who may be developing a mental health or substance use problem or experiencing a crisis. - KOGNITO: This suicide prevention online training modules is available for faculty, staff and students.
+These online course modules are designed to help campus personnel and students recognize warning signs of psychological distress, build skills to encourage help-seeking behaviors, and offer others a warm referral to suicide prevention support services.